Dreamer

 A union forged to brave all earthly scorn

-Where two hearts seal a pledge to stand forever.
+Where two hearts seal an oath that lasts forever.

 There proudly weathering all the scores of time;